Official Name: Republic of Ghana

 Enforcement of foreign judgments in Ghana is based on the doctrine of reciprocity.
 On this basis, judgments from Brazil, France, Israel, Italy, Japan, Lebanon, Senegal, Spain, the United Arab Emirates, and the United Kingdom are enforceable.
 Judgments from the United States are not currently enforceable in Ghana.

-Ducroire Delcredere Political Risk Rating: 3 – slightly less than moderate risk
+Credendo Political Risk Rating: 4 - Slightly higher than moderate risk

-Ducroire Delcredere Commercial Risk Rating: C – high risk
+Credendo Commercial Risk Rating: C – High risk

 Ghana emerged from British rule in 1957, becoming sub-Saharan Africa’s first European colony to achieve independence.
 Since then Ghana has remained a relatively peaceful country in a region plagued by conflict and instability.
 A well-administered country by regional standards, Ghana is often seen as a model for political and economic reform in Africa.